eliben/wasm-wat-samples/README.md

 $ node run-tests.js
 ```

+It should be run from the root directory of the project.
+This command
-Will build all `.wat` files in all directories and run the corresponding
+will build all `.wat` files in all directories and run the corresponding
 ``test.js`` files, summarizing the results.
+You can also ask it to build
+and run a single sample by providing its name as a parameter.

 ## WASI documentation